Last updated: October 9, 2025

 Let’s learn first about the importance of Docker logs.

 Docker logs are important for developers and DevOps engineers.
 Logs are most useful when debugging or analyzing a problem because they offer insights into what went wrong.
-Thus, developers and engineers can solve issues faster.
+Thus, developers and engineers can resolve issues more quickly.

-In addition, you can apply trend analysis to Docker logs to detect anomalies.
-For example, Loggly offers this feature for any type of log, so you can detect anomalies faster and shift from reactive to proactive monitoring.
+Additionally, you can analyze Docker logs to identify performance anomalies.
+For example, SolarWinds Observability SaaS offers this feature for any set of data, including applications and logs.
+This enables you to detect anomalies more quickly and transition from reactive to proactive monitoring.

 Imagine we’re running a container and want to access the logs for this container.
 How can we accomplish this task?